Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Overview

-Our learning-to-rank cost model addresses the robust plan selection problem in Section~\ref{section2_subsection_robustness} by first providing two specialized output branches: one branch served as \( f \) to estimate cost and another as \( u \) to quantify uncertainty.
-We then introduce a learning-based integration function (Eq.~\ref{eq_integration_strategy}) as \( h \) that adaptively balances these two outputs.
-By incorporating pairwise plan comparisons into training, for a plan \(p\), the model automatically combines \( f(p) \) and \( u(p) \) into a single value to rank candidate plans, precisely capturing the core requirement of plan selection: comparing and choosing the most robust plan under inherent uncertainty.
-Consequently, our cost model not only strengthens overall robustness through uncertainty-aware training but also supports flexible utilization of quantified uncertainty in plan selection, thereby offering a comprehensive solution to the challenges outlined in the problem statement.
+Our learning-to-rank cost estimator addresses Problem~\ref{problem_robust_plan_selection} by first providing two specialized output branches: one branch serves as \( m \) to estimate cost and another as \( u \) to quantify uncertainty.
+We then introduce a learning-based integration function (Eq.~\ref{eq_integration_strategy}) as \( b \) (Eq.~\ref{eq:problem_robust_plan_selection}) that adaptively balances the two outputs.
+By incorporating pairwise plan comparisons into training, for a plan \(p\), the estimator automatically combines \( m(p) \) and \( u(p) \) into a single value to rank candidate plans, precisely capturing the core requirement of plan selection: comparing and choosing the most efficient and robust plan under inherent uncertainty.
+Consequently, our cost estimator not only strengthens overall robustness by learning from plan comparisons during training, but also supports flexible utilization of quantified uncertainty in plan selection, thereby addressing Challenge~\ref{challenge_robust_plan_selection}.